Do you want Proactive Operations in place?

 You’ll then understand why your infrastructure is so vital to the success of your operation.

-Your new infrastructure will include any personnel where an issue or incident could potentially have an effect.
+Your new infrastructure will include personnel where an issue or incident could potentially affect you.

 Here’s an example of an infrastructure you might use.

 It’s where you will control the operation.

 - Security Services